urness/CS167Fall2025/Project2.md

 ---

 # Project Expectations:
-Your final submission will be a **Google Colab notebook** and any supporting files needed to run your system.
+Your final submission will be a **iPython notebook** and any supporting files needed to run your system.

 Your write-up must include:
 - Clear explanations of your approach